hate20130527/hate20130527.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-I am a dedicated master’s candidate in Computer Science and Information Engineering at National Taichung University of Science and Technology, specializing in time series analysis, statistical machine learning, and data visualization.
+> A rough start is the best place to start. :penguin:
+:telescope: I'm interested in machine learning and data visualization.
+:seedling: I'm learning to build workflow automation.